laurelmackenzie/grammatical-variation-metastudy/README.md

 - **variable**: variable, as named and exemplified by the author(s)
 - **variety**: variety in which the variable was studied, as named by the author(s)
 - **language**: language in which the variable was studied, as named by the author(s)
-- **variation.type**: one or more of the following options, following Mansfield et al. (2023):
+- **variation.type**: one or more of the following options, as applicable, following Mansfield et al. (2023):
-  - Form: Variants have the same structure, but are distinguished by the form of a grammatical marker (either affix, clitic, or function word).
+  - **form**: Variants have the same structure, but are distinguished by the form of a grammatical marker (either affix, clitic, or function word).
-  - (b) Order: Variants use the same lexical and grammatical elements, but are distinguished by linear ordering.
+  - **omission**: Variants are identical except that a grammatical marker is present in one but absent in the other.
-  - (c) Omission: Variants are identical except that a grammatical marker is present in one but absent in the other.
+  - **order**: Variants use the same lexical and grammatical elements, but are distinguished by linear ordering.
 (Mansfield et al. 2023:246–7)